 SPECIAL DAYS!
 November is full of special days.
-We have a special day this week.
-Sunday at 2:00AM we turn our clocks back one hour, try getting an extra hour of sleep, and get back on Standard Time, whatever that is.
+As you probably know the first Sunday in November is time change Sunday.
+On that Sunday at 2:00AM we turn our clocks back one hour, try getting an extra hour of sleep, and get back on Standard Time, whatever that is.
 I think mainly it means more darkness awaits us.
 With fewer farmers these days I am not sure of the value of all these changes.
 We also celebrate the birthday of the United States Marine Corps on November 10 as we remember on that day in 1775 the Continental Marines were established by the Second Continental Congress.
 Tun Tavern, in Philadelphia, PA is regarded as the birthplace of the Marine Corps.
 On November 10, 1958, as a seventeen year old young man, I graduated from “boot camp” in Parris Island, S.C. and began a four year tour of duty with the Marines.
 November 11 is special also as the day we celebrate the service and sacrifice of all military Veterans, those persons who have served in the United States Armed Forces.
 The history of Veterans Day is interesting and certainly would be good for all to study.
 Special ceremonies will be held throughout the U.S. and certainly our Veterans have brought uncountable blessings to our country.
 Veterans deserve our respect and remembrance for their honorable service and sacrifice on behalf of the citizens of this country.